Montana Court Records

 How to Expunge Criminal Records in Montana

 To have a Montana criminal record expunged, requestors must fulfill all eligibility requirements.
 Offenders must pay any fines and complete all rehabilitation or treatment programs the court has ordered.
-Also, five years must pass from conviction before applying for expungement.
-Suppose the individual applying for expungement has applied to the United States military, armed forces, or national guard, and cannot hold a particular position due to the convictions—in that case, the court may waive requirements to qualify for expungement if they see fit.
+Also, five years must pass from the conviction before applying for expungement.
+Suppose the individual applying for expungement has applied to the United States military, armed forces, or national guard, and cannot hold a particular position due to the convictions.
+In that case, the court may waive requirements to qualify for expungement if it sees fit.
 The expungement process is as follows:

 - Petitioners verify the expungement by filling out an Expungement Form, along with the fingerprint card, to the Montana Criminal Records and Identification Services Section (CRISS) at the following address: